cloudmesh-community/sp19-222-97/project-report/report.md

 ![Data Tree](images/dt.svg){#fig:data-tree}

-:wave: this figure is so big it doesn't really have a place here, maybe a table or a smaller portion would be better.

 For the Gini coefficients of the data tree representation, it was found that at the root node that it was precisely 0.238 for a sample size of 232 samples.
 Moving towards the true side of the graph, we found that Gini coefficients gradualy become closer to zero, with last branching node to only contain a Gini coefficient of 0.037.
 It should be noted that the data tree node is very lopsided.
 This could possibly indicate that the cost per each decision is rather high [@lecture:2].

 ## Conclusion